DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 {{?I-D.schwartz-httpbis-helium}} and
 {{?I-D.pardue-httpbis-http-network-tunnelling}}.
 The mechanism used to run the MASQUE protocol over HTTP/2 streams was inspired by {{?RFC8441}}.
-Using the OID for the signature algorithm was inspired by Signature Authentication in IKEv2 {{?RFC7427}}.
 Brendan Moran is to thank for the idea of leveraging connection migration across MASQUE servers.

 The author would like to thank Christophe A., an inspiration and true leader of VPNs.